hanaaden/FictionalJavascript/Day-2/Arrays.md

 number of values that the array console.log(cars.length) //3

+push()
+🔹 What it does:
+Adds one or more elements to the end of the array.

+unshift()
+🔹 What it does:
+Adds one or more elements to the beginning of the array.

+pop()
+🔹 What it does:
+Removes the last element from the array.

+shift()
+🔹 What it does:
+Removes the first element from the array.

+🔹 includes(value)
+Returns true if the array contains the value.

+🔹 indexOf(value)
+Returns the index of the value (or -1 if not found).

+🔹 find(callback)
+Returns the first item that matches a condition.

 ## Practice exercise
 1. Create an array to use as your shopping list with 3 items: "Milk," "Bread," and "Apples."